Child Protection Reform

 There is no aspect of child protection that is not linked to trauma, often in complex and multiple ways.
+Child protection concerns tend to be cases of intergenerational trauma being passed on in real-time.
 At the moment, being trauma-informed tends to mean that there is an understanding that the child is likely to have experienced trauma and that this can be the cause of challenging behaviour and reactions.
 However, it goes much further than this.
 Parents (or other caregivers) almost always provide their children with the best care they are capable of.
 The problem is not unwillingness, but inability or lack of capacity almost always stemming from their own trauma or traumatic circumstances.
 Child abuse and neglect, substance abuse, and domestic violence do not happen because caregivers think it would be a fun thing to do, they are trauma reactions.

 The Current Situation